How to plan an effective budget How to manage your budget successfully

 In addition, many people find that keeping a spending diary tends to concentrate their minds on what they’re spending.
 Somehow, knowing you’ll need to write it down can act as a disincentive if you’re about to splurge on something you could maybe live without!

-Go further: Personal finance software - these computer programs can make it really easy to keep track of your spending
+Find out more: personal finance software - learn how this software can make it easier to track your spending

 4. Regularly reassess your budget